-- When planning how you will involve people, it is important to think about what might go wrong and how you might handle any challenges that arise. - A PPI Ready: Researcher Planning Canvas was developed by MacCarthy et al7, which researchers may find useful when considering potential challenges and how to address them. - In some instances, patients may need additional support (emotional), it is a good idea to identify supports that could be offered to patients should they need it. - Patients may also need practical supports to be involved.
-For example, not all patients will have easy access to a computer.
+- When planning how you will involve PPP, it is important to think about what might go wrong and how you might handle any challenges that arise. - A PPI Ready: Researcher Planning Canvas was developed by MacCarthy et al7, which researchers may find useful when considering potential challenges and how to address them. - In some instances, PPP Contributors may need psychological support.
+It is a good idea to identify supports that could be offered to PPP Contributors should they need it. - PPP Contributors may also need practical supports to be involved.
+For example, not all PPP Contributors might have easy access to a computer.
 Offer to post printed copies of information and allow for additional time for people to read information and paperwork.
 Some people may need to use the phone as opposed to a computer to join meetings.
 These practical needs should be assessed at the start.

-Additional things to consider-
+Additional things to consider

-- A number of universities within the Republic of Ireland already have dedicated individuals, infrastructure, training, or programmes in place dedicated to PPI.
-We strongly recommend that you engage with these local resources when planning how patient involvement will be integrated into your project. - Engagement can sometimes be mistaken for involvement (more information on both in section 2).
-While engagement activities are important and can often lead to involvement opportunities, it is predominantly involvement that should be outlined in this section Involvement is conducted 'with' or 'by' people affected by cancer.
+• A number of universities within the Republic of Ireland already have dedicated individuals, infrastructure, training, or programmes in place dedicated to PPP

+(e.g., PPI Ignite).
+We strongly recommend that you engage with these local resources when planning how PPP will be integrated into your project.

-• For translational biomedical laboratory based research it can be difficult to initially envision the practicalities of how patients can be involved in a research project in a meaningful way.
-However, there are a lot of valuable opportunities to involve patients in this type of research.
-Further guidance on PPI in lab-based research can be found here- https://sites.google.com/parkinsons.org.uk/ppi-in-lab-based-research/home
+- Engagement can sometimes be mistaken for partnership (more information on both in Section 2).
+While engagement activities are important and can often lead to partnership opportunities, it is predominantly partnership that should be outlined in this section.
+PPP is conducted 'with' or 'by' people affected by cancer. - For translational biomedical laboratory-based research it can be difficult to initially envision the practicalities of how PPP Contributors can be involved in a research project in a meaningful way.
+However, there are a lot of valuable opportunities to involve PPP Contributors in this type of research.
+Further guidance on PPP in lab-based research can be found here: https://sites.google.com/parkinsons.org.uk/ppi.ip.lab.based.research/home.